On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Numerical experiments

 Given a rational time $\tpq$, from $\spq$ we know the exact location of corners, as a result, for a curve with $M$ sides at $t=0$, we can compute the angle $\rho_q$ between any two sides of the new helical polygon numerically as

-Here, the value of the piecewise constant tangent vector $\T_j$ has been computed using the mean of the inner points for each side followed by renormalization.
-For example, for a CHP, $\T(s)$ with $s\in[0,2\pi/Mq)$, the mean is taken for values corresponding to $s\in [\pi/2Mq,3\pi/2Mq)$ and for a HHP, with $s\in[0,l/q)$, its taken for $s\in [l/3q,2l/3q)$.
-Moreover, for the latter, due to the lack of accuracy towards the boundary, we consider only inner $Mq/2$ sides for the comparison; note that a similar approach was used in the planar $l$-polygon case as well \cite{HozKumarVega2020}.
+Here, the value of the piecewise constant tangent vector $\T_j$ has been computed using the mean of the inner points for each side followed by a renormalization.
+For example, for the CHP, $\T(s)$ with $s\in[0,2\pi/Mq)$, the mean is taken for values corresponding to $s\in [\pi/2Mq,3\pi/2Mq)$ and for the HHP, with $s\in[0,l/q)$, it's taken for $s\in [l/3q,2l/3q)$.
+Moreover, for the latter, due to the lack of accuracy towards the boundary, we work with only inner $Mq/2$ sides for the comparison; note that a similar approach was used in the planar polygon problem as well, for instance see \cite[Figure 5b]{HozKumarVega2020}.
 As mentioned previously, the exact value of $\rho_q$ is derived from a conservation law which also implies that the following quantity is preserved:

 So, to compare $\rho_q$ and $\rho_{pq}^{num,j}$, we have computed the absolute error between $P(\tpq)$ and $P(0)$ for different values of $(p,q)$ for each of the two polygons, and stored them in Table \ref{table:Ptpq-errors}.